Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Methodology

 where $Z = [1,\ldots,1] \in \ns{R}^m$.
 The normalizing constant $1000$ can be arbitrarily changed by rescaling.
 We seek high positive values for $\Delta \fun{COST} (f,f'_a)$ and small $L_1$-norm for the slack variable vector $y$.
 So, we will seek two vectors $\Lambda \in \ns{R}^m$ and $y \in \ns{R}^{\card(A)}$ solving the following \emph{convex-concave} minimization problem, where $\gamma > 0$ is a user selected (large) meta parameter:

-where we denote $[x]^+ \defeq \max(x, 0)$ for arbitrary $x$.
-To numerically solve the constrained minimization problem~\eqref{e:optimization_weights}, we use the libraries \texttt{CVXPY} and \texttt{DCCP} (disciplined convex-concave programming)~\cite{Agrawal:2018a,Diamond:2016a,dccp,Shen:2016a}.
-DCCP is a package for convex-concave programming designed to solve non-convex problems.
-It can handle objective functions and constraints with any known curvature as defined by the rules of disciplined convex programming~\cite{Boyd:2004a}.
+subject to \eqref{e:constraints}, where we denote $[x]^+ \defeq \max(x, 0)$ for arbitrary $x$.
+To numerically solve the constrained minimization problem~\eqref{e:optimization_weights}, we use the libraries \texttt{CVXPY} and \texttt{DCCP} (disciplined convex-concave programming)~\cite{Agrawal:2018a,Diamond:2016a,Shen:2016a}. \texttt{DCCP} is a package for convex-concave programming designed to solve non-convex problems.\footnote{\texttt{DCCP} can be downloaded at \url{https://github.com/cvxgrp/dccp} (last accessed on 01/20/22).} It can handle objective functions and constraints with any known curvature as defined by the rules of disciplined convex programming~\cite{Boyd:2004a}.
 We give examples of numerically computed weight vectors $\Lambda$ below.
 The computing time was less than 30 seconds for the data that we have prepared.
 For simplicity, we just considered one step changes in our computations, which make the overlap penalty weak.
 To increase the accuracy of the model it is possible to consider a larger number of samples (i.e., multi-step changes).
 Note that the solutions $\Lambda$ of~\eqref{e:optimization_weights} are of course not unique, even after normalization by rescaling.